Harlequin-type ichthyosis

 Treatments

-Hospitalization is required.
-Medications and IV fluids can help.
+Hospital care is needed.
+Medicines and IV fluids can help.
 Tube feeding may be needed.

 © 2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use